HTTP-RPC/Kilo/README.md

     * `JSONDecoder` - class that deserializes an object hierarchy from JSON
     * `CSVEncoder` - class that serializes an iterable sequence of values to CSV
     * `CSVDecoder` - class that deserializes an iterable sequence of values from CSV
-    * `WebServiceProxy` - class for consuming remote web services
+    * `WebServiceProxy` - class for invoking remote web services
     * `WebServiceException` - exception thrown when a service operation returns an error
 * `org.httprpc.beans`
     * `BeanAdapter` - class that presents the properties of a Java Bean object as a map and vice versa